Pre-cut · AIR

 - Have one manager and one server run the iPad and phone PWA flows.

-- Confirm the restaurant's third-party delivery plan, including KitchenHub if needed.
+- Confirm the restaurant's third-party delivery plan, including Shipday, KitchenHub, and any DoorDash/Uber Eats/Grubhub POS-change steps in the provider merchant portals.

 - Commit to 30 days of recipe and invoice entry before trusting plate-cost automation.